-International Relations (IR) is the study of foreign policymaking and international cooperation and conflict.
-Globalization has boosted the prosperity of many states, while leaving others behind and leaving all more vulnerable to economic shocks.
-While the Cold War and its tense superpower rivalry has ended, many other conflicts continue to fester, and terrorism and the spread of weapons of mass destruction have worsened.
-Human rights violations, other forms of human suffering, and environmental degradation, no matter how distant, cry out for solutions.
-The IR field is dedicated to understanding when, why, and how states try to cope with these challenges and attempt to advance their individual and common interests.
+International Relations (IR) is the study of the interactions of state and non-state actors in the international system as they seek to address issues emerging from behavior that occurs across state boundaries.
+While globalization has boosted the prosperity of many states and communities, it has left others behind, thus accentuating already existing cleavages among, as well as within, societies.
+While the Cold War has ended, many other conflicts have begun or continued to fester, and terrorism and the spread of weapons of mass destruction have worsened.
+Other major challenges, including poverty, infectious disease, human rights violations, and environmental degradation, cry out for solutions.
+The IR field is dedicated to understanding when, why, and how state and non-state actors cooperate and compete in their efforts to address these challenges and advance or thwart solutions to issues of common concern.

-The IR faculty at The CUNY Graduate Center represent a diverse array of interests and expertise.
-Particular strengths include international organization, international law, and human rights, areas where the research interests of three of our faculty intersect.
-The study of international organization is also reinforced by the Graduate Center's Ralph Bunche Institute for International Studies, which is currently engaged in a variety of research endeavors including a multi-year United Nations Intellectual History Project, and is the New York office of the journal Global Governance.
-The IR faculty also have particular regional expertise in Africa, the Caribbean, and U.S. foreign policy.
-The field is also enriched by the IR expertise and research interests of several faculty in other subfields at The Graduate Center, as well as by The Graduate Center's Human Rights Seminar Series, European Union Studies Center, Bildner Center for Western Hemisphere Studies, and Middle East and Middle East American Center.
+The IR faculty at the Graduate Center represent a diverse array of interests and expertise.
+Particular strengths include international organizations, law, and security, as well as human rights and humanitarian affairs, areas where the research interests of several of our faculty intersect.
+The study of international organizations is also reinforced by the Graduate Center's Ralph Bunche Institute for International Studies, which is currently engaged in a variety of research endeavors (including the past and future United Nations, as well as the responsibility to protect).
+The IR faculty have particular regional expertise in the Middle East, Latin America, the international relations of the global south, and U.S. foreign policy.
+The field is also enriched by the IR expertise and research interests of several faculty in other subfields, as well as by the Graduate Center's Human Rights Seminar Series, European Union Studies Center, Bildner Center for Western Hemisphere Studies, and Middle East and Middle East American Center.

 This subfield features studies in these areas: